-From the outside, a dual flush toilet looks like a regular toilet, but it is different in a couple of key ways.
+From the outside, a dual flush toilet looks like a regular toilet, but it has a couple unique features.
 There is no siphoning action when the toilet is flushed.
 The trapway, the hole at the bottom of the bowl through which waste and water exits, is larger in a dual flush toilet.
-This makes it easier for waste to be flushed, and also reduces the likelihood of clogs.
-Of course, the most important difference with dual flush toilets is that they have a special flush for each type of waste.
+This feature makes it easier for waste to be flushed and also reduces the likelihood of clogs.

-When you need to flush away liquid waste in a double flush toilet, you hit the liquid flush button.
-Because liquid waste needs much less help to exit the toilet bowl, it also needs much less water.
-A liquid waste flush is about a half flush, and in most models, it uses less than a gallon of water per flush.
-Because liquid waste is the most common job for the toilet, this leads to a lot of half flushes and many hundreds or even thousands of gallons saved in a year.
+Liquid waste needs much less help to exit the toilet bowl, meaning a liquid flush will use much less water.
+In most dual flush toilet models, a liquid waste flush is about a half flush and uses less than a gallon of water per flush.
+Because flushing liquid waste is the most common job for the toilet, a more water efficient flush can lead to many hundreds or even thousands of gallons saved in a year.

 A solid waste flush uses about twice the amount of water as a liquid flush to ensure the contents will make it down the drain.
 However, because of the toilet’s larger trapway, dual flush toilets still use less water than traditional models.